buy big live oak trees

 Did You Know?

 • Trees help prevent city flooding by catching raindrops and offsetting runoff caused by buildings and parking lots.
-One large tree can intercept more than 1000 gallons of water annually

-• A tree-line buffer between fields and streams helps remove farming pollutants before they reach the water and recharges underground aquifers
+• A tree-line buffer between fields and streams helps remove farming pollutants before they reach the water and recharges underground aquifers.

-• Trees can either store harmful pollutants or change the pollutant into a less harmful form
+• Trees can either store harmful pollutants or change the pollutant into a less harmful form.

-Environmental Benefits of Large Trees in Your Landscape:
+• Environmental Benefits of Large Trees in Your Landscape

 Trees can help control the temperature around them by blocking the effects of direct sunlight, wind and rain.
 Sunlight is either absorbed or deflected by trees as light gets filtered by the branches, producing shade underneath the tree.
 Trees that are large and have compact branches and leaves help break up wind speed.